saramartz/saramartz/README.md

 - 🔭  I’m currently working on my professional profile and portfolio
 - 💻  I’m currently learning React Native and improving my knowledge
-- 👯  I’m looking to collaborate with other content creators
+- 👯  I’m looking forward to collaborate with other content creators
 - :heavy_check_mark: 2021 Goal: Contribute more to Open Source projects

 ##